ryanamatt/Daedalus/CODE_OF_CONDUCT.md

 ## Attribution

 We are committed to making participation in this project a positive experience for everyone.
-Thank you for helping make Forgerly a welcoming community.
+Thank you for helping make Daedalus a welcoming community.

 ---